ThreatConnect-Inc/tcex/docs/_sources/module_batch.rst.txt

 Group Interface 3
 -----------------
 The third interface accepts the raw data formatted as a dictionary.
 This method requires that an xid be provided.
 All metadata should be included with in the JSON object.
-You can view the required fields for each group type `here <https://docs.threatconnect.com/en/latest/rest_api/groups/groups.html#group-fields>`__.
+View the required fields for each group type `here <https://docs.threatconnect.com/en/latest/rest_api/groups/groups.html#group-fields>`__.

 .. code-block:: python
     :linenos: